Reza Abdoh: Career

 In 1983 Abdoh began directing plays, often adapting classics like King Lear, King Oedipus, and Medea in Los Angeles theaters.

 In 1990, Abdoh directed Father Was a Peculiar Man, a multimedia performance produced by En Garde Arts featuring more than 50 performers that occurred across four blocks of New York City's Meatpacking District.
 That year he also wrote and directed The Hip-Hop Waltz of Eurydice, staged at the Los Angeles Theatre Center.
 Abdoh called it a "gut reaction to systemic repression and erosion of freedom" in an interview with Thomas Leabhart published in Mime Journal.
 His work often confronted such issues as race, class and, the AIDS crisis.

 Abdoh worked on several productions with the New York City and Los Angeles theater ensemble Dar a Luz, which he formed in 1991.
 Productions with the company included The Law of Remains (1992), Tight Right White (1993) and Quotations From a Ruined City (1994), co-written with his brother, Salar Abdoh.
 His later work was called "nightmarish" and used multimedia elements with downtown theater conventions to "bombard" audiences.
 New York Times critic Stephen Holden called Abdoh "a theatrical visionary" in his obituary.

 Abdoh was known for his use of video in his sets, and he also created several videos between 1986 and 1991.
 In 1992 Abdoh wrote and directed the feature-length film The Blind Owl.

 Death

 Abdoh died due to causes related to AIDS on May 11, 1995.

 Legacy

 He is the subject of the book Reza Abdoh, edited by Daniel Mufson; his papers and videotapes of some performances are kept at the New York Public Library for the Performing Arts.

 Reza Abdoh: Theatre Visionary, a documentary film about Abdoh and his work, was completed by director Adam Soch in 2016.

 In 2018, MoMA PS1 hosted a retrospective exhibition titled Reza Abdoh curated by Negar Azimi, Tiffany Malakooti, and Babak Radboy of Bidoun with Klaus Biesenbach.
+In 2025, some of his video works were screened in Brooklyn, at KAJE and Spectacle Theatre.

 A chapter on Reza Abdoh, written by Joseph Cermatori, is included in 50 Key Figures in Queer US Theatre (2022).